keshavos/generator-angularjs-cordova/templates/common/README.md

 ## AngularJS Test Sub-Generator

-Your MEAN application comes pre-bundled with the Karma test runner and Jasmine testing framework.
-To test your AngularJS controllers you'll need to create a test file, which Karma will later use to run the tests.
-For this purpose we provided you with the AngularJS test sub-generator.
-Creating a new AngularJS test is effortless, just execute this command:
+The test generator generates unit and e2e test templates for you.

 ```
-$ yo angularjs-cordova:angular-test <controller-name>
+$ yo angularjs-cordova:angular-test <name>
 ```

-This will create a test file for your controller, and if the sub-generator doesn't find the specified controller file, it will create one for you.

-**Don't forget!** You're suppose to pass the controller name as an argument.

-###
+This will prompt the user with the option to either create a unit test template or an e2e test template for the chosen module and file type.

 ## License

 MIT